Pyomo/pyomo/doc/OnlineDocs/explanation/analysis/parmest/covariance.rst

     points, :math:`l` is the number of fitted parameters, and :math:`e_i` is the residual for experiment :math:`i`.

+    In parmest, this method computes the inverse of the Hessian by scaling the objective function (SSE or WSSE) with a constant probability factor.

 2. Finite Difference Method

     In this method, the covariance matrix, :math:`V_{\boldsymbol{\theta}}`, is